 Colorful squash and gourds are signs of Thanksgiving to me—harking back to the Pilgrims—and the Thanksgiving table would not be complete without them.
-I especially love discovering the unusual varieties—warts and all!
+Here are some unusual varieties to look out for—warts and all—and ways to these natural decorations in the home for displays and centerpieces.

 Unusual Pumpkin and Gourd Varieties